The whole family will love this perfectly baked chili cheese dog casserole made with canned chili and crescent roll dough.

 - Hot dogs: we like Ball Park all-beef hot dogs but you can use your favorite brand

 - Chili: You can use between 1 and 2 cans, depending on how much you like.
-Or substitute with around 3 cups of homemade chili
+Or substitute with around 3 cups of homemade beef chili with beans

 - Butter, garlic powder, and optional chives: for smearing on the tops of the crescents before baking